awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 Online and offline upgrades create an AMI before attempting the upgrade operations\.
 The AMI persists after the automation completes\.
 Secure your access to the AMI, or delete it if it is no longer needed\.
 SubnetId
 \(Optional\) Enter one of the following values:
    + `SelectedInstanceSubnet` — \(Default\) The upgrade process launches the *helper* instance into the same subnet as the instance that is to be upgraded\.
-The subnet must allow communication to the SSM endpoints\.
+The subnet must allow communication to the Systems Manager endpoints \(`ssm.*`\)\.
    + `CreateNewVPC` — The upgrade process launches the *helper* instance into a new VPC\.
-Use this option if you're not sure whether the target instance's subnet allows communication to the SSM endpoints\.
+Use this option if you're not sure whether the target instance's subnet allows communication to the `ssm.*` endpoints\.
 Your IAM user must have permission to create a VPC\.
    + A specific subnet ID — Specify the ID of a specific subnet into which to launch the *helper* instance\.
-The subnet must be in the same Availability Zone as the instance that is to be upgraded, and it must allow communication with the SSM endpoints\.
+The subnet must be in the same Availability Zone as the instance that is to be upgraded, and it must allow communication with the `ssm.*` endpoints\.

 1. Choose **Execute automation**\.